 The best video editors for Chromebooks

 Gone are the days when you absolutely needed an expensive Windows or macOS computer.
-Now you can edit videos on a Chromebook thanks to the many apps that are available.
+Now you can edit videos on a Chromebook thanks to a plethora of available apps.
 The process comes with its limitations, but you would be surprised to see how good these options are.
 Let’s tell you about the best video editing software for Chromebooks you should consider downloading.

 1. PowerDirector Android app

 PowerDirector is a popular desktop video editor, and its mobile version is a great tool to edit video on a Chromebook.
 The UI is very similar to what you would see in the PowerDirector desktop version, so there are chances you are already used to the experience.

 This is as full as a video editing app for Chromebooks can get.
 It can trim clips, add effects, adjust the look, overlay audio, add music, stabilize shaky video, rotate, fix exposure, enhance colors, and export in 4K quality.
 It’s a free app, but unlocking certain improvements requires in-app purchases.